OPEC says oil plentiful, supply above market needs

 Supply from producers outside OPEC is also on the rise, according to the report, with non-OPEC supply growth seen at 640,000 bpd this year, up 50,000 bpd on the previous forecast.

-"It is important to note the general consensus among various sources regarding the good performance of non-OPEC supply this year, implying more barrels will be available in the market," said the group which pumps more than a third of the world's oil.

-OPEC also said the decline in world oil demand growth had stopped, at least for the short-term, as the U.S. economy stabilizes and non-OPEC demand continues to grow.
+OPEC also said the decline in world oil demand growth had stopped, at least for the short-term, as the U.S. economy stabilises and non-OPEC demand continues to grow.

 It said world oil demand would grow by 900,000 bpd in 2012, up 40,000 bpd from its previous assessment in April.